InteXX/BobMeetsAlice/readme.md

 This sample Blazor Server application demonstrates a simple invoice management system where payments applied to invoices are reflected in real time for all subscribers.

+## The Problem
+Bob and Alice are each looking at the same invoice on their screens.
+Bob applies a payment to that invoice.
+Alice's screen must automatically update itself with the new balance at the moment Bob clicks to apply the payment.

 ## Features

 - **Invoice Details**: Displays invoice information such as `Amount` and `Status`.